-Publisher's Note: SCC Press stays neutral with regard to jurisdictional claims in published maps and institutional affiliations.
+Publisher's Note: Trenton Gary, SCC Press stays neutral with regard to jurisdictional claims in published maps and institutional affiliations.

-Copyright: © 2024 by the author.
-Licensee SCC Press, Kowloon, Hong Kong S.A.R., China.
-This article is an open access article distributed under the terms and conditions of the Creative Commons Attribution (CC BY) license (https://creativecommons.org/license/by/ 4.0/). and resilience of the territory.
-Finally, products derived from this type of livestock farming have nutritional and organoleptic properties far superior to those of processed products from industrial livestock farming (Wilkinson & Lee, 2018).
+Copyright: © 2024 by the author(s).
+Licensee Trenton Gary, SCC Press, Kowloon, Hong Kong S.A.R., China.
+The article is an open access article distributed under the terms and conditions of the Creative Commons Attribution (CC BY) license (https://creativecommons.org/license/by/ 4.0/). nutritional and organoleptic properties far superior to those of processed products from industrial livestock farming (Wilkinson & Lee, 2018).